Also Known as

 Masala Coated Roasted Kajus- This Kajus are Roasted & Coated with Masalas/Spices This Kajus are available in flavors like- Roasted Miri , Roasted Red Chilly , Roasted Green Chilly , Pudina Lime , Tomato Masala , Jeera Lime , Garlic Chat , Onion Miri /Onion Tomato, Masala Chat, Chatpatta, Khatha Mitha, Ginger Lime Pudina, Manchurian Masala , Hot Mexican Masala , Schezwan Masala , Bhajiya Kajus etc

-Also called as Natural Halves - Cashew Kernels broken evenly into 2 parts are less expensive than wholes.
+Also called as cashewnut halves - Cashew Kernels broken evenly into 2 parts are less expensive than wholes.
 They are used in economy packs and also for candy bars, sweets and pastry.
 Splits are crisper than wholes and sometimes preferred for that reason.

 Cashew paste can be made soaking cashew in little water or milk.
-Then add it to blender and form a smooth paste.
+Then add it to blender and form a smooth paste using little water.
 It can be added to vegetable or baked dishes to augment flavour.

 Cashews can be chopped horizontally or vertically, with a sharp knife.
 It can be stored in a tight jar and refrigerated.
 It comes handy to use whenever required.